 Emergency Preparedness and Public Safety for the Deaf and the Hard of Hearing

 The Division of Services for the Deaf and Hard of Hearing (DSDHH) helps individuals who are Deaf, Deaf-Blind or Hard of Hearing prepare for severe weather and other catastrophic emergencies.
-DSDHH assists emergency response agencies, law enforcement, governmental agencies and community organizations develop and maintain systems of communication to ensure alerting and response services are accessible to people who are Deaf, Deaf-Blind or Hard of Hearing.
+DSDHH assists emergency response agencies, law enforcement, governmental agencies and community organizations develop and maintain systems of communication to make sure alerting and response services are accessible to people who are Deaf, Deaf-Blind or Hard of Hearing.